rugo-vn/api/README.md

 ### Input Args

+Using Rugo Server output args as input, and some variables below:

 - `schemas` Using for mapping Rugo Model.
 - `params.model` For select model actions.
 - `auth` Auth object for authorization.